 Tuscaloosa and the surrounding area feature a strongly diverse set of culinary traditions.
 Traditional ethnic choices such as Thai, Indian, Japanese, Italian and Mediterranean are all available.
 There are also a number of very friendly cafes featuring homestyle cooking and the famous "meat-and-three" combo.
-Fine dining options include Epiphany in downtown Tuscaloosa, Kozy's tucked away on Loop Road, Opus in quaint downtown Northport, and the Cypress Inn, nestled on the north bank of the Black Warrior River.
+Fine dining options include Epiphany in downtown Tuscaloosa, Kozy's tucked away on Loop Road, Evangeline’s north of the Black Warrior River, and the Cypress Inn, nestled right on the river's north bank.
 Fig on McFarland uses high quality ingredients for both eat-in or take-out meals.
 For excellent catfish, you can also visit Catfish Heaven.
 And then there's the grand Southern tradition of barbeque.
 Who's got the best in town?
 Any Tuscaloosan who knows his or her stuff will argue the merits of Dreamland, Archibald's, or Woodrow's, depending on individual taste.
 Of course, the only way to be sure which you prefer is to sample them all yourself.

 For recent reviews of several places around town, check out Druid City Eats, a blog created by PhD candidate Natalie Hopper.